-Berries are also good for birds and so are grapes, kiwi, melons with rind removed; peeled pineapples; peeled bananas; pomegranates; star fruit; and seeded citrus fruits such as oranges, lemons, tangerines, and grapefruit.
-Fresh fruits are best but dried fruits such as raisins, cranberries and currants, and fruits that have been frozen and thawed are also permissible.
+Berries are also good for birds and so are grapes, kiwi, melons with rind removed, peeled pineapples, peeled bananas, pomegranates, star fruit, and seeded citrus fruits such as oranges, lemons, tangerines, and grapefruit.
+Fresh fruits are best but dried fruits such as raisins, cranberries, and currants, and fruits that have been frozen and thawed are also permissible.

-Wash all fruit thoroughly to remove any surface pesticides or chemicals before giving it to your bird and discard anything spoiled, moldy or past its prime.
-In general, any part of the fruit you wouldn't eat shouldn't be given to your bird either -- although for different reasons.
+Wash all fruit thoroughly to remove any surface pesticides or chemicals before giving it to your bird and discard anything spoiled, moldy, or past its prime.
+In general, any part of the fruit you wouldn't eat shouldn't be given to your bird either — although for different reasons.

-Naturally-dried fruits are fine but many kinds intended for human consumption are treated with sulphur-based preservatives and may contain other potentially harmful additives, such as salt and vegetable oil.
+Naturally-dried fruits are fine for birds but many kinds intended for human consumption are treated with sulphur-based preservatives and might contain other potentially harmful additives, such as salt and vegetable oil.
 Read labels and when in doubt, don't risk feeding it to your bird.
-Steer clear of avocados, persimmons and rhubarb, which are toxic to parrots.
+Steer clear of avocados, persimmons, and rhubarb, which are toxic to parrots.

-Fruit and Urine Changes
+Fruit and urine changes